Yatichapat/CookingGame/DESCRIPTION.md

 The purpose of the game is to serve an ordered menu as many dishes as you can to reach the highest score and the game will stop when the timer runs out or you are attacked by zombies until your health runs out.

+## 🧟‍♂️ About the Gameplay (How to play)
+- Ingredients are contained in fridge.
+Press **E** to open the fridge and add ingredients to the cooking pan by pressing the **Enter key**.
+- To drop item, you can press **Shift** on either of both side on your keyboard.
+- Wait for the food to be cooked.
+The cooking time will show on the green bar above the pan.
+- Once it's done, you can take the food out of the pan and put it on the plate by pressing **Enter key**
+- You can also put the food back in the pan, in the fridge or throw it away.
+- The food will be served on the blue pad.
+- You can add more ingredients in the fridge by pressing the **Enter key** at the red button and take the paper bag to the fridge.
+- When bring the paper bag to the fridge, you can add the ingredients in the bag to the fridge by pressing the **E** key
+- The Zombie will chase the player around, you must try to avoid them as much as possible.

+### Each Menu has a different recipe
+- Sandwich: cut bread + cut tomato + cut lettuce + cut cheese
+- Chicken Fried: chicken + pan
+- Chicken Drumstick: chicken + cutting board + pan
+- Egg Fried: egg + pan
+- Fish Fried: fish + pan
+- Pork Fried: pork + pan

 ## 🎯 Object-Oriented Programming Implementation
 Class Descriptions for Cooking Game: